How to Study for the SAT Exam

 Emphasize Core Subjects

-During your child’s junior high and high school years, make certain that core Math and Communications skills receive a high priority in the curriculum.
-For instance, by encouraging your youngsters to obtain high marks in math-related subjects, you help ensure that they learn important problem solving skills.
+During your child’s junior high and high school years, make certain that core math and communications skills receive a high priority in the curriculum.
+For instance, by encouraging your youngsters to obtain high marks in math-related subjects, you help ensure that they learn important problem-solving skills.
 Similarly, urge them to study hard in English classes in order to score well on the SAT’s grammar and vocabulary questions.

 Obtain Practice Test Opportunities

 Another very helpful step in studying for the SAT involves gaining some experience answering questions using a standardized testing format.
-Fortunately, today many young people automatically acquire experience with this type of testing as high school students.
+Fortunately, many young people today automatically gain experience with this type of testing as high school students.
 If your child attends a small private school which does not administer standardized examinations, you’ll want to encourage them to gain practice during an SAT preparation course.
 The SAT sells ten official practice tests for prospective test-takers.

 Schedule The SAT Early